jorys/CustomerApp/Readme.md

 ## Next features to be implemented

-- Add a route that needs concurrency (optimist update, auto retry)
-- Add Unit and Integration Tests
 - External API call with circuit breaker example
-- Event-bus listener API
+- Add Unit and Integration Tests (gherkin)